Diffuse airway narrowing can occur from a number of pathologies; these include:

 They were originally designed as a...

-Endogenous lipoid pneumonia, also known as idiopathic lipoid pneumonia, is of the of the two types of lipoid pneumonias.
-It is also sometimes known as “cholesterol pneumonia” or “golden pneumonia”
+Endogenous lipoid pneumonia, also known as idiopathic lipoid pneumonia, is one of the two types of lipoid pneumonias.
+It is also known as “cholesterol pneumonia” or “golden pneumonia”

 Enlargement of the cardiac silhouette on a frontal (or PA) chest x-ray can be due to a number of causes 1: